oleiade/reflections/README.md

 ##### GetField

 *GetField* returns the content of a structure field.
 It can be very usefull when you'd wanna iterate over a struct specific fields values for example.
-You can whether provide *GetField* a structure or a pointer to structure as first argument.
+You can provide *GetField* a structure or a pointer to structure as first argument.

 ```go